 A hour later, I stopped to drink, and realized I needed to get out of the sun.
 Luckily there was a bench on the platform.

 Around noon I headed back down the staircase, knowing there would be a few additional touches to add in the studio, but happy with the painting.

 It was a long, hot morning, but worth it.
 I will never forget that little part of the dunes I had made my own.

 I know the dunes now, not as well as Frank V. Dudley “the dunes painter” who painted them exquisitely, and for most of his life, but as well as a Pennsylvania artist could know them after two weeks of painting.

 "Indiana Dunes" by Simonne Roy, Oil on canvas, 17.5in x 13.5in

-I hope "Indiana Dunes" will inspire others to protect and preserve the Indiana Dunes National Lakeshore and all of our national parks.
+I hope "Indiana Dunes" will inspire others to protect and preserve the Indiana Dunes National Park and all of our national parks.